 A Biblical Case for the Church’s Duty to Remain Open

 Recently John MacArthur wrote a blog post entitled “Christ, not Caesar, Is Head of the Church” which is an excellent read.
-While we do not agree with all of the positions MacArthur holds too I will attempt to share the response here with minimal modifications to fit within the context of our local church named Calvary Chapel Fergus Falls.
+I will attempt to share our churches response here with minimal modifications to fit within the context of our local church named Calvary Chapel Fergus Falls.

 Christ is Lord of all.
 He is the one true head of the church (Ephesians 1:22; 5:23; Colossians 1:18).
 He is also King of kings—sovereign over every earthly authority (1 Timothy 6:15; Revelation 17:14; 19:16).
 Calvary Chapel of Fergus Falls has always stood immovably on those biblical principles.
 As His people, we are subject to His will and commands as revealed in Scripture.
 Therefore, we cannot and will not permit a government-imposed suspension on our weekly congregational worship or other regular corporate gatherings.
 Compliance would be disobedience to our Lord’s clear commands.